mayankk2308/kryptonite/README.md

 ### Configuration
 To manually edit configurations, use [ProperTree](https://github.com/corpnewt/ProperTree#on-nix-systems) to open the **config.plist** file on your bootloader.
 This file is located on your bootloader disk in the `EFI/OC/` directory.
 If you are comfortable doing so, you can edit the file in **TextEdit** - just be careful with the format and XML tags.
 This section describes some common configuration changes you may want to make:

+#### Automatically Booting macOS via Kryptonite
+By default, when booting via **Kryptonite**, you will get a boot picker that times out after **10 seconds**.
+However, if you only have a single macOS installation and always want to boot directly into it without having to see the bootloader or wait for timeout:
+1. In your **config.plist**, set `Timeout` in the `Misc > Boot` section to `0`.
+1. When booting, press and hold `OPTION` key to bring up the default Apple bootpicker.
+1. Navigate to the `Kryptonite` boot disk and press `CTRL + ENTER` to make it the default boot volume from now on.

+Your system should now boot via `Kryptonite` every time and not show the bootloader.

 #### Beta Versions of macOS
 By default, **Kryptonite** will be disabled on **beta** or **untested** versions of macOS.
 To enable this, you need to update the **boot-args** in your **config.plist**.
 Specifically, you need to **add** the following arguments: